 “OWASP is a 501(c)(3) worldwide not-for-profit charitable organization focused on improving the security of software.”
 They have identified a list of Top 10 security risks to help guide online software security development.
 Drupal’s security is designed to meets OWASP standards and is actively screened to continually prevent future risks.

-For a more detailed look at how Drupal addresses each of the OWASP Top 10 security risks, view the Drupal Security White Paper (PDF).
+For a more detailed look at how Drupal addresses each of the OWASP Top 10 security risks, view the Drupal Security White Paper (UPDATE: Report no longer available).

 Drupal Security Team